-Research at the University of Pittsburgh could help doctors and therapists learn how to train wheelchair-users better.
+Research at the University of Pittsburgh could help doctors and therapists learn how to train wheelchair-users train wheelchair-users better.

 The attitude has been, "Hey, pain is part of the ticket of using a wheelchair.
 Get used to it," said Rory Cooper, director of the Human Engineering and Research Lab.
 But "the point isn't being alive, it's having a life."

-In the largest study of its kind, the lab is studying the way people and their wheelchairs work together.
-Computers are integrated into the chair’s wheels, and infrared sensors line the person’s arm to pinpoint offending positions.
+In the largest study of its kind, the lab is studying the way people and their wheelchairs work their wheelchairs work together.
+Computers are integrated into the chair's wheels, and infrared sensors line the person's arm to pinpoint offending positions.

 About 1.5 million Americans use wheelchairs.
 Of them, studies have shown that at least half suffer from carpal tunnel syndrome the compression of the medial nerve at the wrist and half develop shoulder injuries such as rotator cuff tendinitis or tears, said Dr. Michael Boninger, the lab's medical director.